 We have had to look elsewhere for relevant research and have tried to pick out those which offer some measurable evidence for their conclusions.
-We have written a short summary and then provided a link to the paper in question for those who wish to download the whole paper (please be aware that in most cases the publication will charge a fee for this service).
+We have written a short summary and then provided a link to the paper in question for those who wish to download the whole paper (please be aware that in some cases the publication will charge a fee for this service).

 This is a retrospective study of the effectiveness of treatment for 4,378 babies between 2004 and 2011 at the Children’s Memorial Hospital, Chicago, Illinois.
 It compares conservative treatment (repositioning with or without physiotherapy) and helmet therapy for plagiocephaly and brachycephaly.

 The research paper was published in March 2015 in the Journal of Plastic & Reconstructive Surgery.

 Complete correction was achieved in 77.1% of conservative treatment patients, 15.8% required transition to helmet therapy and 7.1% ultimately had incomplete correction.

 For babies who received helmet therapy as first line therapy, complete correction was achieved in 94.4% of cases and in 96.1% of infants that received helmet therapy after the failure of conservative therapy.

 The babies in the helmet group on average started with more severe head and neck deformity, and were older than the babies in the conservatively treated group.

 This is the biggest research sample to date.
 The initial treatment regime was jointly agreed by health professionals and parents.